 India is another major user of antibiotics, where the efforts involving guidelines are marked by other difficulties.
 One example is that the country’s partly autonomous states do not always implement central proposals.
 In spite of a national policy to combat microbial resistance that was adopted in 2011 in order to reduce the use of antibiotics in hospitals and improve infection control, the desired effect has not been achieved.
 A new plan will now be adopted by the government.

-“Awareness about the consequences of antibiotic resistance and the need to improve the use of drugs has increased among both healthcare personnel and the general public so it is hoped that the new plan will be better received,” says Sujith Chandy, professor at the Christian Medical College in Vellore in India and researcher at the Department of Public Health Sciences, Karolinska Institutet.
+“Awareness about the consequences of antibiotic resistance and the need to improve the use of drugs has increased among both healthcare personnel and the general public so it is hoped that the new plan will be better received,” says Sujith Chandy, professor at Christian Medical College in Vellore, India and researcher at the Department for Public Health at Karolinska Institutet.

 India also has enormous challenges in the field of health.
 Part of India’s population lacks reasonable sanitary conditions and access to safe drinking water at the same time as simple infectious diseases run riot.
 Researchers estimate that 10–15 per cent of all E. coli infections and 30–40 per cent of all Klebsiella pneumoniae infections, which cause pneumonia, are resistant to the standard treatment.